build-trust/ockam-website/src/content/learn/guides/team/values_and_virtues_on_the_Ockam_Team.md

 Ockam is a team of doers, builders, shippers, and finishers.
 We celebrate things that are complete.
 Ideas are the easy part.
 We win by turning ideas into action.

 Like many mission driven product teams, we utilize the Objective-Key Result (OKR) framework.
 Drawing from the Salesforce V2MOM structure, we additionally layer Ockam’s Values and Vision on top of the classic OKR structure.
+As you will read in the [next section](https://www.ockam.io/learn/guides/team/values_and_virtues_on_the_Ockam_Team/#we-preserve-and-cherish-time), we break time into four intervals.
+We assign OKRs to each time interval across five categories;

+* Team
+* Values
+* Product
+* Engineering
+* Go-to-market

 Actions result in artifacts.
 Ockam is tooled so that all of our artifacts can be represented by a hyperlink; a proposal memo, the notes from a customer call, a product feature specification, a sales deck, sketch of a new webpage, or a pull request.
 After we create hyperlinks we ship them to The Team via Slack.
 This means that our culture of ‘shipping’ extends to everyone on the team, and not just our coders.